‘Horrendous Tragedy’: Columbus Police Identify Cop Who Fatally Shot 16-Year-old Girl

-COLUMBUS—The Columbus police officer who fatally shot 16-year-old Ma’khia Bryant on Tuesday during a chaotic encounter has been identified by authorities as Nicholas Reardon, who’s been on the force for less than two years.
+COLUMBUS—The Columbus police officer who fatally shot 16-year-old Ma’khia Bryant on Tuesday during a chaotic encounter involving a knife has been identified by authorities as Nicholas Reardon, who’s been on the force for less than two years.

 “I understand the outrage and emotion around this incident.
 A teenage girl is dead, and she’s dead at the hands of a police officer.
 Under any circumstances, that is a horrendous tragedy,” Columbus Safety Director Ned Pettus Jr said during a Wednesday press conference, where authorities also released several new body-camera videos of the incident and the initial 911 calls.